-- 8-1(a) Use compatible colors for proposed structural features, such as intakes, pumping plants, and surge towers.
-Use earth tone paints and stains with low levels of reflectivity. - 8-1(b) Minimize the vertical profile of proposed structures as much as possible.
+Table 1: Delta Plan Ecosystem Amendment PEIR Mitigation Measures lei Use non-specular conductors for transmission lines and distribution lines to reduce glare.
+Use compatible colors for proposed structural features, such as intakes, pumping plants, and surge towers.
+Use earth tone paints and stains with low levels of reflectivity.
+Minimize the vertical profile of proposed structures as much as possible.
 Where possible, use subgrades for floors of structures.
 Use landscaped berms instead of walls to mask views of structures from high-visibility sites.
-Use green roof design where roof structures would be highly visible. - 8-1(c) Use native vegetation plantings on proposed facility walls, such as climbing plants, espaliers, and other forms that soften the appearance of structures. - 8-1(d) Develop a landscaping plan for all proposed structures.
+Use green roof design where roof structures would be highly visible.
+Use native vegetation plantings on proposed facility walls, such as climbing plants, espaliers, and other forms that soften the appearance of structures.
+Develop a landscaping plan for all proposed structures.
 Provide vegetative screening to soften views of structures.
-Landscaping should shall complement the surrounding landscape.

-- 8-1(e) Round the tops and bottoms of spoil disposal areas, and contour the faces of slopes to create more natural-looking landforms.
-Create visual diversity by planting vegetation with diverse growth forms on the spoil disposal areas; plant with more than just grasses. - 8-1(f) Landscape parking areas at proposed facilities, and include low-impact design features, such as permeable pavers, tree basins, and bioswales, that reduce stormwater runoff and enhance visual quality. - 8-1(g) Conduct only partial vegetative clearing of the construction footprint rather than clearing the entire area; partial clearing would leave islands of vegetation and result in a more natural look.
+Landscaping shall complement the surrounding landscape.
+Round the tops and bottoms of spoil disposal areas, and contour the faces of slopes to create more natural-looking landforms.
+Create visual diversity by planting vegetation with diverse growth forms on the spoil disposal areas; plant with more than just grasses.
+Landscape parking areas at proposed facilities, and include low-impact design features, such as permeable pavers, tree basins, and bioswales, that reduce stormwater runoff and enhance visual quality.
+Conduct only partial vegetative clearing of the construction footprint rather than clearing the entire area; partial clearing would leave islands of vegetation and result in a more natural look.
 Use irregular clearing shapes with feathered edges instead of hard edges to promote a more natural effect.
-Temporarily disturbed areas shall be restored to original conditions. - 8-1(h) Develop design form and materials with a goal to achieve compatible aesthetic visual character instead of a strictly utilitarian objective.
-For example, use cast natural form elements or natural materials for facing to achieve texture and color compatible with the adjacent landscape; and use natural materials would be preferable for areas of high visibility and public use.
+Temporarily disturbed areas shall be restored to pre-construction conditions.
+Develop design form and materials with a goal to achieve compatible aesthetic visual character instead of a strictly utilitarian objective.
+For example, use cast natural form elements or natural materials for facing to achieve texture and color compatible with the adjacent landscape; and use natural materials for areas of high visibility and public use.
 Landscape areas adjacent to facilities.
-Use natural materials, such as wood and stone, for signage at proposed facilities. - 8-1(i) Develop aesthetically consistentpleasing-landscaping for relocated roads at the shoulders, intersections, and on- and off--ramps from highways.
-Design turnouts and scenic vista points where appropriate for relocated roads with high visibility and high public use Newly developed roads in high-visibility areas shall incorporate turnouts and scenic viewpoints for the public to access. - 8-1(j) To the extent consistent with the safety and reliability of the electric grid, as well as site-specific considerations, use tubular steel-pole or non-specular steel electrical transmission towers instead of lattice-form towers for proposed large electrical transmission lines and specular conductors, and put transmission lines underground along areas with high visibility and high public use. - 8-2(a) Implement elements of Mitigation Measure 8-1 for temporary construction activities and new facilities that are visible from scenic vistas and designated roads and highways as appropriate. - 8-2(b) Replace all scenic resources (e.g., large trees) that would be removed for the Proposed Project, when feasible.
-Identify compensatory mitigation for visual or aesthetic resources by providing improvements to areas with existing diminished scenic quality. - 8-3 Projects shall utilize angled or shielded exterior lighting and ensure that lighting is Use shields for proposed lighting facilities, and directed lighting downward and inward toward the facilities. - 5.2-1 Use non-specular steel electrical conductors for transmission lines and distribution lines to reduce glare.
+Use natural materials, such as wood and stone, for signage at proposed facilities.
+Develop aesthetically consistent landscaping for relocated roads at the shoulders, intersections, and on- and off- ramps from highways.
+Newly developed roads in high-visibility areas shall incorporate turnouts and scenic viewpoints for the public to access.
+To the extent consistent with the safety and reliability of the electric grid, as well as site-specific considerations, use tubular steel pole or non-specular steel electrical transmission towers instead of lattice-form towers for proposed large electrical transmission lines and specular conductors, and put transmission lines underground along areas with high visibility and high public use.
+Implement elements of Mitigation Measure 8-1 for temporary construction activities and new facilities that are visible from scenic vistas and designated roads and highways as appropriate.